KevinGastelum/MyDataEngineering/README.md

 ## Objective

 Showcases my ability to integrate various technologies to create a robust and scalable data pipeline.
-It demonstrates my expertise in handling big data and my capabilities to deliver efficient and reliable data solutions.
+Demonstrate my expertise in handling big data and my capabilities to deliver efficient and reliable data solutions.

 <!--